Kierancz/preact-wmr-app/README.md

 # preact-wmr-app

-This is a template repo with a minimal yet ready for production setup for any app based on preact and wmr.
+This is a template repo with a minimal yet ready for production setup for any app based on [Preact](https://preactjs.com/) and [WMR](https://wmr.dev/).

 ## Contents

+- Preact
-- preact
+- WMR
-- wmr
+- TypeScript
-- typescript
+- Jest
-- jest
+- Testing-Library
-- testing-library
+- Eslint
-- eslint
+- Prettier
-- prettier
+- Husky
-- husky
+- Renovate
-- renovate
+- GitHub Actions